allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 which additionally will allow me to measure response times.

 From my preliminary research I know that this method is only applicable to memory-intensive systems.
-However, for the sake of order, let's first run an experiment on a small cache size with element set to 5 KB:
+However, for the sake of order, let’s first run an experiment on a small cache size with element set to 5 KB:
 - maximum number of cached elements: 10000
 - cached element size: 5.000 bytes
 - 10 threads querying for random offers in a loop of 100000 iterations each